Last updated on August 1st, 2018

 Thus concludes my series on pacing.
 I hope it provided food for thought when it comes to tightening your writing through revision.

 Marie Valentine is a professional writer and editor.
-She is available to edit your fiction or nonfiction manuscript.
+Contact Marie for help with your project.